-4.4 Expected Technical Life Time
+4.4 Time between inspection or Overhaul & Expected Life Time

-- Service actions are combined to certain overhaul packages and intervals.
-Overhaul intervals are typically based on components, which has shortest technical lifetime.
-Certain components are also such a type that they need to be replaced every time, when they are removed from the engine.
-For these reasons components recommended overhaul times can be shorter than technical life time, which is maximum expected lifetime of the component. - Time Between Overhaul data can be found in Services Engine Operation and Maintenance Manual (O&MM) - Achieved life times very much depend on the operating conditions, average loading of the engine, fuel quality used, fuel handling systems, performance of maintenance etc. I.e. values given in optimal conditions where Wärtsilä's all recommendations are followed. - Expected lifetime is different depending on HFO1 or HFO2 used.
-For detailed information of HFO1 and HFO2 qualities, please see 6.1.4.1.
+- Achieved life times very much depend on the operating conditions, average loading of the engine, fuel quality used, fuel handling systems, performance of maintenance etc - Expected lifetime is different depending on HFO1 or HFO2 used.
+For detailed information of HFO1 and HFO2 qualities, please see 6.1.3.1.